Matthew-D-Johnston/JS210-Fundamentals-of-JavaScript/js211_assessment/js211_assessment_study_guide.md

 foo;			// undefined
 ```

-Once declared, you can not assign a new value to a constant.
+Once declared, you cannot assign a new value to a constant.
 Therefore you must initialize the constant when you declare it:

 ```javascript
 const BAR; // Uncaught SyntaxError: Missing initializer in const declaration